xeroc/piston-lib/docs/index.rst

-Welcome to python-steem's documentation!
+Welcome to piston-lib's documentation!
 ===============================================

 Library
 -------

-The ``steem``-library can be used to interface with the STEEM blockchain.
+The ``piston``-library can be used to interface with the STEEM blockchain.
 It comes with

 * it's own wallet,